 Maintain the T&P Relief Valve properly.
 Follow the maintenance instructions provided by the manufacturer of the T&P Relief Valve (label attached to T&P Relief Valve).
+If no label is attached to the T&P Relief Valve, follow the instructions in the T&P Relief Valve Maintenance section of this manual.
 An explosion could occur if the T&P Relief Valve or discharge pipe is blocked.
 Do not cap or plug the T&P Relief Valve or discharge pipe.
 Fire and Explosion Risk if Hot Water is Not Used for Two Weeks or More.